dbergloev/runas/implementation/README.md

 Currently there is no file similar to `/etc/sudoers`, but since this is using it's own authentication, it is possible to add this feature at some point.
 For now it statically uses the `wheel` group.

-There is also the possibility for future PAM integration.
-Currently it simply accesses the `shadow` file directly.

 > This is meant as a fun little project.
 Although I have some knolege in this erea, I am not a security expert or the great and almightly C programmer.
 Do not use this on any important system.
 Most of the execution part is handed to `systemd` to deal with, but this program still deals with the authentication part.
 Any mistakes could result in anyone being able to gain full privileges.
 Currentl my eyes and my eyes alone has read through this code and I use glasses.

 ## Timestamp

-Currently `runas` will not remember previous authentications.
+When built without PAM, `runas` will not have the timestamp feature that sudo does where it remembers a login for a few minutes.
 The way `sudo` and others do this is kind of hacky using modified time on files and such, which has a lot of potential for security issues if not done right.
-I am not even gonna pretend to know enough about all of the ways this can be exploided to even try to implement this from sratch.
-Maybe with a future PAM integration it can be managed through PAM instead.
+As such it will not be implemented when built without PAM support.

+PAM has a module called `pam_timestamp` that implements this feature when authenticaing through PAM.
+The way it works is mostly the same, but it has had time to mature and a lot of eyes has gone through the code.
+If this feature is a must, then it's best to use it through PAM.

 ## Build